DeanoBurrito/northport/README.md

 - Kernel heap: combination of slab and pool allocators, with some handy debug features.
 - Support for simple devices: IO/APIC, Local APIC, PS2 controller/keyboard/mouse, 8254 PIT.
 - Scheduler, with support for multiple cores.
-- PCI support, both legacy and ECAM.
+- PCI support, both legacy x86 and ECAM MMIO.
 - Loadable drivers.
 Currently only 2 implemented, for the bochs video adaptor and ram initdisk fs (ustar based).
 - Single-root style VFS, full support for mounting/unmount and file lookup.
 Currently only has the init ramdisk driver implemented.
 - IPC, both stream and packet based.
 - System calls.
 Nothing too technically interesting, but an implementation I'm quite proud of.
 - Optional UBsan.
-Disabled by default as it has a lot of output, and shows the limitation of my heap (string formatting) quite quickly.
+Disabled by default as it has a lot of output.
 - Logging layer.
 Can enable/disable the various backends at runtime.
 Support for debugcon currently, framebuffer and serial planned.

 Support libraries: